If you want to better visualize your goals, then you should try vision mapping.

 A vision map is not the same thing as a vision board.

 A vision board (also called a dream board) is a collage of images and affirmations that remind you of your big dream.
 It serves as a source of motivation.
-But it does not outline the steps you must take in order to get there.
+But unlike a vision map, a vision board does not outline the steps you must take to get there.

-Vision maps do so.
-Where the vision board visualizes the outcome, the vision map outlines the process.
+Put differently — where a vision board visualizes the outcome, a vision map outlines the process.

-There is quite a bit of research that suggests vision maps are more effective than vision boards.
+The two are also not the same in terms of effectiveness.
+There is quite a bit of research suggesting that vision maps are more fruitful than vision boards.

-Vision boards have a tendency to make you complacent.
+The reason — vision boards tend to make you complacent.
 They trick your brain into thinking you have already achieved what you are wishing for.

-In contrast, vision mapping reveals the gap that still yawns between where you are and where you want to go.
-By seeing that difference in front of you, a vision map spurs you into action.
+In contrast, vision maps show the gap between where you are and where you want to go.
+By seeing that difference in front of you, vision mapping spurs you into action.

-How To Create a Vision Map for Yourself
+How To Come Up With a Vision Map

-Here is a step-by-step guide to creating your vision map.
+Here is a step-by-step guide to creating your own vision map.

 1. Identify Your Vision

-The first thing you need to do is to get clarity on what you are trying to achieve.
-Now, that could be a whole article in itself.
-But here are three quick pointers:
+The first thing you need to do is to get clarity about what you want to achieve.
+Here are a few pointers.

-Your life’s goal has already manifested itself, even though you might not be aware of it.
-There are certain things you keep coming back to in life that point to what you truly want.
+First, in all likelihood, your life’s goal has already manifested itself.
+There are certain things that you keep coming back to in life.

-For example, I have been obsessed with personal development my whole life.
-I would always end up at the self-help section in the bookstore, tweaking my GTD system, or building new habits for some passion project.
+For example, I have always been obsessed with personal development.
+At any point, I would be busy reading self-help books, tweaking my GTD system, and building new habits.

-You must look for these hidden patterns.
-Revisit your life up to this point and ask yourself what the common thread is.
+You must look for these patterns.
+Examine your life up to this point and ask yourself what the common thread is.

 2. Choose Your Tools

-The easiest option is to get several large pieces of paper and plenty of markers.
+The easiest option is to get a few large pieces of paper and a set of markers.

-Alternatively, you can put up a large whiteboard.
-What’s nice about that is that it’s so easy to erase stuff.
+Alternatively, you can put up a whiteboard.
+This makes it easy to erase stuff.
 Just make sure to put the whiteboard somewhere where others cannot see it.
-You want to remain free of social expectations throughout the vision-mapping process.
+Initially, it’s better to remain free of outside influences.

 A third option is to go the digital route, using a program like Canva.
-The upside is that these programs have some really neat functions.
+The upside is that these programs have some powerful functionalities.
 Also, they accommodate people who are not good at drawing stuff by hand.
 The downside is that they have a bit of a learning curve.

-Once you have your tools in place, give yourself permission to go wild.
-Don’t try to get it right the first time, just brainstorm.
+Once you have your tools in place, permit yourself to go wild.
+Don’t try to get it right the first time — just brainstorm.

 Mind maps are good for that.
-They allow you to put whatever comes to mind down on paper while worrying about organizing the material later.
+They allow you to put whatever comes to mind down on paper.
+Organizing the material comes later.

 There is no right or wrong here.
 Whatever visual representation anchors your vision best in your mind is what you should go with.